How to Handle Angry Customer Calls in a Call Center?

 In many cases, they are mad because of the situation they find themselves in.

-You, as an initial point of contact with angry customers, should always aim for customer satisfaction regardless of the situation.
+You, as an initial point of contact with irate customers, should always aim for customer satisfaction regardless of the situation.

-When you understand that you should not take the client’s anger personally, it makes it easy to focus on and address their underlying concerns.
+When you understand that you should not take the customer’s anger personally, it makes it easy to focus on and address their underlying concerns.

 2. Use the right tone of voice